harness/developer-hub/docs/platform/12_Variables-and-Expressions/expression-v2.md

 sidebar_position: 4
 ---

-To provide the best experience for customers when using expressions, Harness has introduced support for writing expressions by using any JSON parser tool.
-With this enhancement, we are effectively addressing customer concerns and providing them with a more user-friendly and adaptable expression engine.
-These improvements enhance the overall user experience, increase productivity, and empower customers to have greater control and customization capabilities in their evaluation processes.
+To provide you with the best experience when using expressions, Harness has introduced support for writing expressions by using any JSON parser tool.
+With this enhancement, Harness effectively addresses customer concerns and provides a more user-friendly and adaptable expression engine.
+These improvements enhance the overall user experience, increase productivity, and empower you to have greater control and customization capabilities in your evaluation processes.

 The key enhancements are as follows: